 Camping is by its very nature an outdoor activity that allows for social distancing.
-So it’s not surprising that campsites and holiday parks will be among the first places to be able to welcome guests as restrictions ease in 2021.
+So it’s likely that campsites and holiday parks will be among the first places to be able to welcome guests as restrictions ease in 2021.

 And their customer base is growing.
-Research by Visit England has shown that caravanning or camping breaks are among the top types of holiday people are planning between June and September 2020.
+Research by Visit England in 2020 showed that caravanning or camping breaks were among the top types of holiday people planned last summer.

 Our experience camping during COVID-19

-We went camping in Cornwall during the first full weekend after restrictions were eased in England.
+We went camping in Cornwall during the first full weekend after restrictions were eased in England in 2020.

-We had such a brilliant weekend and I will be writing more about it soon.
+We had such a brilliant weekend at Perran Sands at Perranporth.
 The staff couldn’t have done more to make campers feel welcome and safe.

-Read more about our experience of camping during COVID-19.
+Read more about our experiences of camping during COVID-19.

-Are all campsites following the same COVID-19 procedures?
+Will all campsites follow the same COVID-19 procedures?

-All campsites have to follow the Government’s guidelines on increased cleaning and social distancing.
+All campsites will have to follow the Government’s latest guidelines on increased cleaning and social distancing.
 However, they will not all have the same procedures in place as every campsite is different.

-I have spoken to people who camped at different sites in the first week of travel restrictions easing and they had different experiences.
+I spoke to people who camped at different sites during the summer of 2020 and they had different experiences.

 Some had their temperature taken on arrival.
 Some had to wear face masks in communal facilities (before this became a requirement).
 Others had to book times for the shower block.

 Sadly, some didn’t feel cleaning was carried out as effectively as they would have liked and that large groups of people had been allowed to camp together.

 During 2021 it is likely to remain up to each campsite to manage how they follow the Government guidelines, taking into consideration the size and layout of their site, their facilities and staffing.

 The holiday park owner’s perspective

 Campsites and holiday parks were forced to close their doors or delay the start of their 2020 season.
 They will be unable to reopen in 2021 before the end of lockdown.

-I’ve spoken to Clare Mackenney, whose family owns Andrewshayes Holiday Park in Devon, to find out what’s been happening there.
+In the Spring of 2020, I spoke to Clare Mackenney, whose family owns Andrewshayes Holiday Park in Devon, to find out what had been happening there.
 Many of their customers own holiday homes or have a touring caravan onsite for the season.
 They also have camping pitches, glamping pods and lodges.

-It’s widely accepted that camping in 2020 will be unusual.
+It’s widely accepted that camping in 2021 will be continue to be unusual.